 Effective Sedation Options

 Typically, we administer sedatives like anti-anxiety medication through oral or intravenous methods.
-Sedatives can be administered in various doses and degrees, and we will tailor your sedation accordingly.
+We can control the doses and degrees of sedatives to provide you with personalized care and adjust tailor your sedation accordingly.

-You may require only light sedation, which is often sufficient to induce a very relaxed state.
-If you have more severe anxiety, we can choose a deeper dose of medication.
-In some cases, you may not remember the procedure at all.
+For some patients, only light sedation is needed to induce a very calm state.
+Some people have greater anxiety, and if this is the case for you, we can choose a deeper dose of medication.
+Using sedation, many patients have no recollection of the procedure afterward.
 We always use a local anesthesia to reduce any physical discomfort that you may experience.

 In some cases, the best solution may be IV sedation.
 This is helpful if you’re having multiple procedures or more complex treatment like tooth extraction.

-With IV sedation, you will remain awake but be very calm and comfortable.
-You will feel the effects of IV sedation quickly, and we'll monitor you closely so that we can adjust the degree of sedation as needed during treatment.
+IV sedation allows you to remain in a semi-awake state where you feel very calm and comfortable.
+The effects of IV sedation work quickly, and we will monitor you closely to adjust the degree of sedation as needed during treatment.

 Dealing With Dental Anxiety